melexis-fir/mlx9064x-driver-py/README.md

 ## Issues and new Features

 In case you have any problems with usage of the plugin, please open an issue on GitHub.
 Provide as many valid information as possible, as this will help us to resolve Issues faster.
 We would also like to hear your suggestions about new features which would help your Continuous Integration run better.

 ## Raspberry pi 3B+

-We tested this package for Rapberry Pi only on a 3B+ configuration with raspbian buster september release.
+This driver is validated to work on a Rapberry Pi 3B+ configuration with raspbian buster february 2020 release.

-### Installation (experimental, not yet operational on RPi)
+### Installation

 - `sudo raspi-config`
     - 'enable i2c' in interface; in case you want to connect MLX9064x on the I2C bus of RPi.